laszlocph/gimlet-documentation/src/pages/blog/three-problems-with-gitops-as-deployment-history-and-how-we-overcome-them.md

 At Gimlet, [we use folders](/concepts/gitops-conventions) to separate services from one another.
 With manifests stored under a specific path, getting the gitops history of one service is rather easy with the `git` command line tool: the `git log -- path/to/service` command returns the git commit history of the specified folder

-But if you use Kustomize overlays to render the service manifests, constructing the history of a single service can become much more difficult as you need to factor in changes in base layers as well that are scattered to multiple folders.
+But if you use Kustomize overlays to render the service manifests, constructing the history of a single service can become much more difficult as you need to factor in changes in base layers as well.
+And base layers are scattered in multiple folders, so getting the release history of a service becomes a rather complex task.

 ## Problem three: traversing the git history is slow

-Even though at Gimlet our approach makes the problem solvable with a git one-liner, we implement our tooling in Golang, where the de-facto git library is far from great at the task.
-We use [go-git](https://github.com/go-git/go-git) and to get the history of a path it traverses the git commit tree and checks the changed files in each commit to see if they are on the path where our service is.
+Even though our approach makes the problem solvable with a git one-liner, we implement our tooling in Golang.
+Unfortunately, the de-facto git library, [go-git](https://github.com/go-git/go-git) is far from great at the task.

+To get the history of a path, it traverses the git commit tree and checks the changed files in each commit to see if they are on the path where our service is.
 And it does it at a rather slow pace, orders of magnitude slower than the `git` binary.

 With this issue, we arrived at problem three: speed.